Wisden Cricketers' Almanack: Law and administration

 This short section, 80 pages in the 2010 edition, has information about and addresses of official cricket bodies as well as the full laws of cricket, together with appendices.
 There are also details of meetings held by official bodies, including their major decisions, as well as articles about the Duckworth–Lewis method and Powerplays.
 The laws have been omitted from the most recent editions.

 The Wisden Review

 This section includes the Chronicle (noteworthy events from the previous year), reviews of other cricket books published in the year, noteworthy retirements and the highly regarded obituaries section among others.

 Book reviews and the Wisden Book of the Year

-John Arlott wrote the Books section from its inception in the 1950 edition until the 1992 edition, just before he died.
-Beginning with the 1993 edition the Books section has been written by a different person each year, often someone "with a literary reputation first and a separate enthusiasm for cricket".
+John Arlott wrote the Books section from its inception in the 1950 edition until the 1992 edition, just before he died, with the exception of the 1979 and 1980 editions, when Gordon Ross took over.
+Beginning with the 1993 edition, the Books section has been written by a different person each year, often someone "with a literary reputation first and a separate enthusiasm for cricket".
 The first such reviewer was J. L. Carr, and others have included Sebastian Faulks (1997) and Leslie Thomas (1998).

 An award for the Wisden Book of the Year was inaugurated in the 2003 edition.
 The winners have been: